Learn Before You Turn? The Birch Burl Dilemma

 “Contact Alaska Bowl Company in Fairbanks, Alaska for some tips.
 They do nothing but birch burl bowls, and have done some up to the 18-21 inches range.
 They usually cut a series of concentric bowls from the same burl, going from the largest to the smallest.
 They have special cutting tools which allow them to make cuts which leave the blank for the next smaller bowl, but they can probably give you some tips to use normal turning tools to make your bowl(s).
 My wife and I have a set of 9-inch bowls that we got from them 25 years ago, and still use them regularly today, especially for Chinese food, and other friends really like using them for popcorn and cereal.
 Using them for soup can sometimes leave staining.” – Kelly Blalock

 “First, be sure to treat all of the end grain of that birch burl with something that will prevent it from checking as it dries.
-Then, yes, you should definitely consult the ‘experts’ for advice on turning green wood.
+Then, yes, you should definitely consult the ‘expert’ for advice on turning green wood.
 It’s too nice a piece to risk ruining by just ‘plunging forward.’” – Rodney Eisenbise

 “I have not yet turned any green wood, not readily available in my desert location.
 However, I would feel that this is not a recurring opportunity, and a large burl is too valuable to just rush in.
 At least visit a few websites and, of course, you have the enviable resource of your skilled subscribers to get their feedback.
 You cannot imagine the envy of that much green stock from us remote desert turners.
 I am aware of many considerations that could affect your outcome, and I think you really want at least these basics before risking such a valuable, possibly irreplaceable, burl: finished in one piece and uncracked.
 Best of luck and skill to you!” – William Fish